zendus/blockgames-contributions/README.md

-# BLOCKGAME GAME PHASE CONTRIBUTIONS
+# BLOCKGAMES X ZURI X NESTCOIN GAME PHASE CONTRIBUTIONS

 A collection of all contributions made by me during the last three blockgames team project.